seejohnrun/seejohnrun.github.io/_posts/2011-02-18-enums-with-rails.markdown

 	<li>The <code>type</code> column in <a href="http://code.alexreisner.com/articles/single-table-inheritance-in-rails.html">single table inheritance</a></li>
 	<li>The <code>_type</code> column(s) in <a href="http://wiki.rubyonrails.org/howtos/db-relationships/polymorphic">polymorphic relationships</a></li>
 </ol>
-The most commontly used type for these columns is <code>varchar</code>, and a lot of projects I ve seen don't even make use of <code>limit</code>s.
+The most commontly used type for these columns is <code>varchar</code>, and a lot of projects I've seen don't even make use of <code>limit</code>s.
 It would be nice if we could store them in a type that didn't require so much performance and storage overhead.

-Most major databases have support for enumerable types (read: <a href="http://www.postgresql.org/docs/8.3/static/functions-enum.html">PostgreSQL</a>,<a href="http://dev.mysql.com/doc/refman/5.0/en/enum.html">MySQL</a>), and at <a href="http://patch.com/">Patch</a> we ve switched out a lot of our columns like the above for MySQL ENUMs.
+Most major databases have support for enumerable types (read: <a href="http://www.postgresql.org/docs/8.3/static/functions-enum.html">PostgreSQL</a>,<a href="http://dev.mysql.com/doc/refman/5.0/en/enum.html">MySQL</a>), and at <a href="http://patch.com/">Patch</a> we've switched out a lot of our columns like the above for MySQL ENUMs.
 The best part from the Rails side, is that you don't have to change<em>anything</em> at all in your code to swap a varchar out for an ENUM.
 When we made the switch, we saw a nice boost in performance (numbers coming soon) - particularly on joins that involved those columns.

 <strong>Complications</strong>
 <ul>